Personal tools

 Examples:

 yes?
-CANCEL SYMBOL *x_label !remove all strings ending in x_label
+CANCEL SYMBOL my_x_label !eliminate my_x_label from the definitions yes?
+CANCEL SYMBOL *x_label !remove all strings ending in x_label yes?
+CANCEL SYMBOL/ALL !remove all user-defined symbols.

-CANCEL REGION/ALL
+CANCEL TEXT

 /ALL /DATASET